musacatak/Gloabal-AI-Hub-Python-Bootcamp-Projects/README.md

 |Zeynep Yiğit|

 ### Project Description
-Basic student grade system in terminal.
+Basic student grade system in Python.

 #### Rules
 * This system will be implemented by Python.